kwaldenphd/python-anaconda/README.md

     print(data)
 ```

-Q19: Explain the `if` functions in your own words.
+QR: Explain the `if` functions in your own words.
 What does this program output?
 Why?